1999–2000 Chilean presidential election

 Presidential elections were held in Chile on 12 December 1999, with a second round on 16 January 2000.

 Six candidates contested the first round, including two women running for the first time.
 The elections also saw the introduction of a two-round system.
 Ricardo Lagos and Joaquín Lavín emerged as the top two candidates in the first round, with Lagos having a slight lead.
 In the second round, Lagos won with 51% of the vote against Lavín's 49%.

+This was the last election until 2021 in which neither Michelle Bachelet nor Sebastián Piñera won the presidency.

 Candidates

 The candidates, in order of appearance on the ballot, were: